- Daufuskie Island Residents Only -

 How will cargo be handled?

-What is an approved wagon?
+What is an approved QDR Pass grocery wagon?

-Lowcountry Ferry has approved all “Wagons” that are no larger than 35.5” long by 20” wide by 30” high and may not weigh more than 100lbs with items included in.
+Lowcountry Ferry currently has approved all “Wagons” that are no larger than 35.5” long by 20” wide by 30” high and may not weigh more than 100lbs with all items included within.
 Any wagons larger or heavier than these dimensions will be considered over sized luggage and incur an extra luggage charge.
 In addition these wagons are to be for groceries only and not to carrying propane, wood, large items or similar.
 All grocery items that are within the level of the siding on the cart will be allowed, anything that is not covered by the siding of the wagons will be considered as extra luggage.
-This exception is to help facilitate grocery runs and not moving large amount of cargo or freight.
+This exception is to help facilitate grocery runs and not moving large amounts of cargo or freight.
 We limit all wagons to 15 wagons per run and any additional wagons will come over by separate boat or another run depending on weight and passenger count.
 The over size luggage fee will start at $50.00.

 When will the cargo boat arrive?
 Will this follow the ferry?
 Or will cargo only come over at specified times?